The Corsairs of Cythera

 The Corsairs of Cythera is a 1981 fantasy role-playing game adventure published by Ragnarok Enterprises.

 Contents

-The Corsairs of Cythera is an adventure in which the Achajaian fleet will attack Carzal, imperial capital of Ilchania, in twelve days, and only timely intervention by the Corsairs of Cythera might save the empire.
+The Corsairs of Cythera is an adventure in which the Achajaian fleet plans to attack Carzal, capital of the empire of Ilchania, and the Corsairs of Cythera have only twelve days to intervene and save the empire from this attack.

 Reception

 Ronald Pehr reviewed The Corsairs of Cythera in The Space Gamer No. 49.
 Pehr commented that "The Corsairs of Cythera costs less than half as much as most fantasy game supplements, and lacks the detail and complexity of the better ones.
 But it does provide and exciting, entertaining adventure.
 If the referee doesn't mind putting up with its flaws, the players will be satisfied."